Registrations for the 2026/27 season, our 96th season open as follows:

 All merchandise (playing shirts, pants, caps & hats) can be ordered via our great long term partner, Kingsgrove Sports – Kingsgrove Sports Store – merchandise order

-Order via the dedicated page on Kingsgrove’s website – please use the link above
+Order via the dedicated page on Kingsgrove’s website – URL link above

-There is a delivery option at the ‘Checkout’ to have any purchases posted to your preferred address.
+There is a delivery option at the online checkout to have any purchase delivered to your preferred address.

 Active Kids $50 Rebate